Join A Secret Italy

 Recoaro - Hotel Trettenero Spa

-A short drive from our house, Recoaro Terme is a place I know well.
+A short drive from where we live, Recoaro Terme is a place I know well.

 Again Recoaro can’t compare to Abano in terms of the range of spa facilities on offer but it is a peaceful town in an extremely beautiful setting with a lovely ski resort nearby .

-Recoaro is one of the oldest spa towns in Italy and has 9 natural springs – five of which are to be found in the Fonti Centrali complex which is the main one in the town.
+Recoaro is one of the oldest spa towns in Italy and has nine natural springs, five of which are to be found in the Fonti Centrali complex, which is the main one in the town.

 Where to Stay in Recoaro Terme

-This is really easy, The Hotel Trettenero owned by the Cornale Family is the only choice.
-This hotel dates back to the 18th century and has been restored exquisitely.
+This is really easy, The Hotel Trettenero, owned by the Cornale family, is the only choice.
+This hotel dates back to the 18th century and has been exquisitely restored.

 Other Spa Resorts